Meroje/documentation-en/source/understand/sharing.rst

 Content nuggets
 ===============

-A content nuggets consists of a set of data to be shared.
+A content nugget is a coherent set of data meant to be shared.

 Data structure
 --------------

-The content nugget's data have a standard structure:
+Content nuggets’ data are of the following nature:

 * Title
 * URL
 * Text
 * Image

-In order to share an item, it is possible to add to its class the :ref:`Sharable Behaviour <api:php/behaviours/sharable>`, which will define how to fill these data.
+For an application to share its content, it must have the :ref:`Sharable Behaviour <api:php/behaviours/sharable>`.
+This entails defining the content nugget’s structure for the application—i.e. which fields are to be shared.

 .. _sharing_data-catchers: